seanox/xml-micro-exchange-js/README.md

 # Changes (Change Log)
-## 1.2.0 20210327 (summary of the current version)
+## 1.3.0 2021xxxx (summary of the next version)
+BF: Service: Uniform use of status 204 for 202 / 404
+BF: Service: Uniform use of status 204 for 404 in relation to targets in the storage (axes)
-BF: Service: Optimization of xsltproc error handling
+BF: Service: Optimization/harmonization of content types for XML
-BF: Build: Correction of libxml2-2.9.3_win_x64.zip
+BF: Docker: Initial creation of all subdirectories
-CR: Service: Added an access statistic for StdOut
-CR: Service: Added Request Data Limit (for all HTTP methods)
+BF: Docker: Use of the subdirectory ./temp for the XSLT processor
+CR: Service: Restriction on reading/using the RequestBody
-CR: Service: Added optional ACME challenge function
+CR: Service: ACME optional redirect of paths outside the ACME challenge
-CR: Service: Added the support of the XSLT processor as a subdirectory of the application directory
+CR: Service: Added optional redirect of paths outside the API path
-CR: Service: Added support of system environment variable LIBXML_HOME, LIBXML2_HOME or XSLTPROC_HOME
+CR: Service: Added web server functionality outside the API path
-CR: Service: Check of the availability of the XSLT process with the start of the service
+CR: Service: OPTIONS responds with 204 instead of 200
+CR: Service: Optimization of tracing
+CR: Service: Moving the temporary data from XLST process to ./temp
-CR: Build: Added the creation of a package for Windows
+CR: Service: Added creation of ./temp directory at startup

 [Read more](https://raw.githubusercontent.com/seanox/xml-micro-exchange-js/master/CHANGES)